John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Notes.md

     However, I was unable to get the backtrace to work like gdb version 7.9.1.
 The 10.2 version only stated that:
     "Backtrace stopped: previous frame identical to this frame (corrupt stack?)"

-- RTools 4.2 has major changes, with all executables now in the folders 'x86_64-w64-mingw32.static.posix' or 'C:\rtools42/usr/bin'.
-An empty skeleton of folders still exists.
+- RTools 4.2 has major changes, with all executables now in the folders 'x86_64-w64-mingw32.static.posix' or 'C:\rtools42/usr/bin', however an empty skeleton of folders still exists.
 Also, "All libraries are included, instead of relying on external sources for downloading them.
       Rtools42 takes slightly over 3G when installed."